pierofaedo/Operating-Analytics-Framework/README.md

 ---

-## 👨‍💻 About the Author
-I am a **Technical Leader** specializing in the intersection of Data Science and Business Strategy.
-My goal is to transform complex data structures into scalable enterprise assets.

----
 *Disclaimer: This framework is a live system, continuously updated with new SOPs as they reach the mandatory confidence threshold.*